Austin Therapist Offering Trauma Counseling & EMDR Therapy for Codependency & New Moms

 Are you always putting others first?

-People-pleasing and codependency can wreak havoc on your life.
+People-pleasing can wreak havoc on your life.
+So can undiagnosed and untreated ADHD.
 Therapy can help.

-As an Austin therapist, my mission is to help my clients get better boundaries, bigger confidence, and a sense of safety and satisfaction in their relationships.
-I’ve been doing this work for 14 years!
+My mission is to help my clients get better boundaries, bigger confidence, and a sense of safety and satisfaction in their relationships.
+Once you understand your inner workings, you will have more options and more control over your life.

-Your never-ending to-do list doesn’t have to run your life— you can say no without feeling guilty.
+Your never-ending to-do list doesn’t have to run things— you can say no without feeling guilty.
 In fact, it’s possible to take really good care of others without forgetting yourself, and counseling can teach you how.

-Finding an Austin therapist might feel like one more thing on the to-do list, I know.
+Finding a therapist might feel like one more thing on the to-do list, I know.

-But, taking one hour a week in individual therapy to put real changes into practice in your life can make the difference between being overworked and overwhelmed and having the space to know and pursue your heart’s desires.
+Taking one hour a week in therapy to put real changes into practice in your life can tip the scales in your favor.
+It can make the difference between being overworked and overwhelmed vs having the space to know and pursue your heart’s desires.

 Put down the to-do list and let’s talk.